travis4dams/fantasypokemon/readme.txt

 ----- Introduction -----

 These scripts are intended to generate teams of random Pokemon that meet certain rules.
-These teams can then be converted into commands used by the program "PkHex" to modify the save of a Game Boy Color (GBC) game (ROM) file so that the teams are available for play in Pokemon Stadium 2. :)
+These teams can then be converted into commands used by the program "PkHex" to modify the save of a Game Boy Color (GBC) game (ROM) file so that the teams are available for play in an emulated Pokemon Stadium 2. :)

 The standard use case is as simple as running the python script, pasting the output from the script into PkHex to modify the GBC save file, and booting the emulator.